 Dr. Tabakow’s team invited Professor Raisman’s team out to Poland.
 While they were there, Dr Tabakow successfully transplanted OECs from high up in the nasal system into a patient’s injury site, using a strip of nerves to bridge the large gap that occurs in human spinal injury.

-Since then, Dr. Tabakow has continued rehabilitation of this patient for over two years, visiting projects all over the world to observe and then refine and optimize his rehabilitation method, with significant consequences.
+Since then, Dr. Tabakow has continued rehabilitation of this patient for a number of years, visiting projects all over the world to observe and then refine and optimise his rehabilitation method, with significant consequences.

 This patient is now able to walk with a frame and is still continuing to show improvement.